INTRODUCTION

 IMPORTANCE OF POWER ELECTRONIC CONVERTER IN DISTRIBUTED GENERATION

-The DG systems are highly intermittent power generation systems and their power output depends heavily on natural conditions.
-To connect the DG systems with the utility grid various grid code requirements must be satisfied.
-But as DG systems are fragile power generation systems and their characteristics are highly intermittent, power electronics converter plays a very vital role.
+DG systems are highly intermittent power generation systems, and their power output depends heavily on natural conditions.
+To connect DG systems with the utility grid, various grid code requirements must be satisfied.
+But as DG systems are fragile and highly intermittent, a power electronics converter plays a vital role.

 Whenever a DG system is required to be connected to the utility grid, two types of converters come into the picture.
-First is the Source-side converter which helps to ensure maximum power point tracking (MPPT) and the other is the Grid-side converter which helps to maintain the grid connection standards.
+First is the Source-side converter, which helps ensure maximum power point tracking (MPPT); the other is the Grid-side converter, which helps maintain the grid connection standards.
 The proper operation of the grid-connected inverter system is determined by grid voltage conditions such as phase, amplitude, and frequency.
 In such applications, accurate and fast detection of the phase angle, amplitude, and frequency of the grid voltage is essential.

 Reasons for installing DG include: